-Yoot is an online ticket office run by CROUS exclusively for students under 31 years of age, enabling you to access a wide variety of cultural events at exceptional prices.
+Yoot is an online ticket office run by Crous for all students, enabling you to access a wide variety of cultural events at exceptional prices.
 Sign up online at www.yoot.fr for only €9.

-Buy tickets for shows, concerts and festivals at between €5 and €10, or even cinema tickets for €3.90!
+Buy tickets for shows, concerts and festivals at between €5 and €10, and cinema tickets for €3.90!

 The International Buddying scheme offers free membership to all buddies in the scheme!
 If you are still living in Montpellier next year and you want to be a buddy, you will be given free membership.